 For general office questions, contact the Recording Secretary: 503-295-2828 • email@example.com

 Apply to IATSE Local 28 and work with Portland’s Stagehand Professionals

 In order to be sent out on jobs you must first complete the IATSE Local 28 Application for Employment Referral.
-Once this is turned in to the IATSE office, the Membership Committee will evaluate your job history, education, and skills, and may contact you for a interview.
-If you have been called to go to work before you have gone through the interview process, you will still be required to interview with the Committee before you are placed on the dispatch list.
+Once this is turned in to the IATSE office, the Interview Panel will evaluate your job history, education, and skills, and may contact you for a interview.
+If you have been called to go to work before you have gone through the interview process, you will still be required to interview with the Panel before you are placed on the dispatch list.
 Local 28 keeps all potential applications on file for one year.
 If you have not received an interview within a year of applying for Employment Referral you must resubmit your updated IATSE Local 28 Application for Employment Referral.